poyzn/heroes_api/README.md

 And now start the rails server `rails s` and let's have some fun!

 Visit [Apipie path](http://localhost:3000/apipie) to get API documentation.
+Use the next credentials:
+ - username: `heroes`
+ - password: `heroes`

 Of course you can disable user authentication, and access API actions without it, but it's not interesting.
 Let's access our restricted API with auth token.